ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 All Transport Properties are organized within a single namespace shared with Connection (see {{connection-props}}) and Message Properties (see {{message-props}}).
 These Transport Properties take values of parameter-specific types.

+An implementation of this interface must provide sensible defaults for Protocol and Path Selection Properties.
+The defaults given for each property below represent a configuration that can be implemented over TCP.
+An alternate set of default Protocol Selection Properties would represent a configuration that can be implemented over UDP.

 Note that it is possible for a set of specified Transport Properties to be internally inconsistent, or to be inconsistent with the later use of the API by